 You don’t need a lab for an experiment.
 For example, consider a baking experiment.
 Let’s say you like the flavor of salt in your cookies, but you’re pretty sure the batch you made using extra salt fell a bit flat.
 If you double the amount of salt in a recipe, will it affect their size?
 Here, the independent variable is the amount of salt in the recipe and the dependent variable is cookie size.

 Test this hypothesis with an experiment.
-Bake cookies using the normal recipe and bake some using twice the salt.
+Bake cookies using the normal recipe (your control group) and bake some using twice the salt (the experimental group).
 Make sure it’s the exact same recipe.
 Bake the cookies at the same temperature and for the same time.
 Only change the amount of salt in the recipe.
 Then measure the height or diameter of the cookies and decide whether to accept or reject the hypothesis.

 Examples of Things That Are Not Experiments